-The pooris are cripsy and can be served with just curds and pickle.
-However, Aloo ki subzi is the best way to enjoy these pooris.
+The pooris are crispy and can be served with just curds and pickles.
+However, Aloo ki sabzi is the best way to enjoy these pooris.

-I made these Urad Dal Ki Pooris along with another Mega BM theme and it was unbelievably exhausting and I forgot to click proper pictures as it becomes tiresome end of a marathon cooking.
+I made these Urad Dal Ki Pooris along with another Mega BM theme and it was unbelievably exhausting and I forgot to click proper pictures as it becomes very tiresome by the end of a marathon cooking.

-Taste wise there were so good, so I can't complain.
-One good thing was that I planned and made the thali that it helped in both themes.
+Taste-wise there were so good, so I can't complain.
+One good thing was that I planned and made the thali that helped in both themes.
 This poori is the last one for this month's AtoZ Indian Pooris, where we were sharing S, T, U.

 Step By Step Pictures for making Bedmi Pooris

 Ingredients Needed for making these pooris

 Urad dal is the main ingredient for these pooris.
 Instead of stuffing the dal, you can mix it with flour to make these pooris.

 Remember to soak the urad dal for at least 3 to 4 hours and grind it coarsely for you to feel the dal while eating it.

 Make the dough stiff so that it doesn't dunk a lot of oil.
 You can increase the spice levels as per your choice.

 PIN This for Later